upcmd/updocs-content/logs/c0115_vvvvv.md

     (*core.Cache)({
       "up_runtime_task_layer_number": 1,
+      "tom": "tom created in subtask1",
-      "jerry": "this is jerry in global",
+      "jerry": "this is jerry in global"
-      "tom": "tom created in subtask1"
     })

     caller's vars to task (subtask2)::
     (*core.Cache)({
+      "jerry": "this is jerry in global",
       "up_runtime_task_layer_number": 1,
-      "jerry": "this is jerry in global",
       "tom": "tom created in subtask1"
     })